 |Excess Mileage Charge||£0.07||£0.07|

 |Interest Rate pa Fixed||5.77%||5.77%|

 Honda e Terms & Conditions

-New Honda e retail orders from 10 September 2019.
+New retail Honda e orders from 01 April 2020 to 30 June 2020 and registered by 30 June 2020.
 Subject to model and colour availability.
 Offers applicable at participating dealers (excluding Channel islands) and are at the promoter’s absolute discretion.
 Not to be used along with any other offers currently available.

-Prices for the Honda e include the Government Plug-in Car Grant discount, worth £3,500 at the current level.
-The value of this Grant is subject to formal approval by the Office for Low Emission Vehicles (OLEV), which we anticipate will be received in February 2020.
+*Prices for the Honda e include the Government Plug-in Car Grant discount, worth £3,000 at the current level.
+The value of this Grant is approved by the Office for Low Emission Vehicles (OLEV).
 OLEV reserve the right to alter or withdraw the Plug In Car Grant at any time.
 Any changes in the Plug in Car Grant will be reflected in the overall Honda e price.
 All figures are correct at time of publication but may be subject to change.